 No matter where you live, keeping your driving record clean is a great way to keep your auto insurance rates low.
 Speeding citations, reckless driving charges, DUIs and DWIs, and at-fault accidents all tend to bring about rate increases.

 Two of the most costly citations to receive are DUI and reckless driving.
 Corona drivers found guilty of reckless driving face insurance rate increases of $3,268 per year, compared to the citywide average.
 A DUI violation may lead to a $3,180 increase, while a citation for speeding leads to a $770 rate hike.

 |Speeding Ticket (16-20 mph over speed limit)||$2,661|

 In Corona, a driver's credit score is not used as an insurance rating factor.
-The state of California bars insurance companies from taking credit quality into account when setting prices.
+The state of California bars auto insurance companies from taking credit quality into account when setting prices.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.